coderefinery/git-intro/content/merging.md

 1. Find out which branches are merged and thus safe to delete.
-Then remove them and verify that the commits are still there, only the branch labels are gone.
-(Hint: you can delete branches that have been merged into `main`).
+Then remove them and verify that the commits are still there, only the branch labels are gone (hint: you can delete branches that have been merged into `main`).

 1. Optional: Try to create a new branch with a new change, then open a pull request but towards the central repository.
 We will later merge few of